csuermann/node-red-contrib-virtual-smart-home/readme.md

 1. Q: Why did a paid PRO plan get introduced?

    A: With growing popularity of VSH the infrastructure costs also grew significantly.
 I had to make a decision to either shut VSH down or to introduce a paid plan.
-For 12 EUR per year, you can deploy up to 200 virtual devices and support further development of VSH.
-You can upgrade to the "Pro" plan from the Connection dialog within Node-RED.
+With the PRO plan you can deploy up to 200 virtual devices and support further development of VSH.
+You can upgrade to the PRO plan from the Connection dialog within Node-RED.

 1. Q: Where can I manage my VSH subscription?